 The Kinesis Freestyle Edge isn't designed to be used with mobile devices.

-The Logitech K860 is a better ergonomic keyboard for the office than the Kinesis Freestyle Edge RGB.
-It has negative incline settings, while the Kinesis doesn't have any, unless you buy accessories separately.
+The Logitech ERGO K860 is a better ergonomic keyboard for the office than the Kinesis Freestyle Edge RGB.
+It has negative incline settings, while the Kinesis doesn't have any unless you buy accessories separately.
 However, the Edge has mechanical switches and RGB lighting, which some may like.

-The ErgoDox EZ is a better ergonomic keyboard the Kinesis Freestyle Edge RGB thanks to its better ergonomics, build quality, and its wider selection of switches.
-The EZ also has a lot more customization options but might be a lot harder to learn than the Kinesis, and the Edge has RGB lighting, while our unit of the ErgoDox EZ doesn't have any, although there are variants that have it.
+The ErgoDox EZ is a better ergonomic keyboard than the Kinesis Freestyle Edge RGB thanks to its better ergonomics, build quality and wider selection of switches.
+The ErgoDox also has a lot more customization options but might be a lot harder to learn.
+The Kinesis has RGB lighting, while our unit of the ErgoDox doesn't have any, although there are variants that have it.

 The Kinesis Freestyle Edge RGB is a better gaming keyboard than the Matias Ergo Pro.
 The Kinesis features mechanical Cherry MX switches, while the Matias has proprietary Matias Quiet Click switches.
 You can't program keys on the Matias, while you can on the Kinesis, and you even have access to 9 dedicated macro keys.
 You also have RGB lighting on the Kinesis, while the Matias lacks any type of backlighting.

 This TenKeyLess (TKL) keyboard is rather large and can take even more space if you decide to split the two halves.
 Just like the Kinesis Freestyle Pro, the cable between both halves is 20" (50.8 cm) long.